aneiriondo/ices-taf-wiki/Example-datasets-1.md

 The resulting TAF analysis created from this example is on GitHub:
 [github.com/ices-taf-dev/wiki-example-1](https://github.com/ices-taf-dev/wiki-example-1),
-and can be run on your computer by:
+if you dont want to build up the code yourself by following the example, you can skip to the end and run on your computer by downloading the complete code and running it like this:

 ``` r
 # get code